 Take, for example, the story of Thomas Edison.
 Edison’s persistence and willingness to learn from his failures ultimately led to the creation of the light bulb, a world-changing invention.
 Similarly, Apple’s Newton failure led to the creation of the iPhone and iPad, which revolutionized the technology industry.
 Michael Jordan’s high school basketball team rejection fueled his desire to improve and become one of the greatest basketball players of all time.

-In coaching sport, I always emphasize the importance of learning from losses and using an undesirable result as motivation to improve.
-I encourage athletes to focus on the process rather than the outcome, and to constantly strive for improvement.
+In coaching sport, we always emphasize the importance of learning from losses and using an undesirable result as motivation to improve.
+We encourage athletes to focus on the process rather than the outcome, and to constantly strive for improvement.

 It is important to note that failure is not the only ingredient in success.
 Hard work, dedication, and a positive attitude are also essential components.
 However, the ability to embrace failure and use it as a learning opportunity is a key characteristic of successful individuals and organizations.